-Officials credit the increased interest in Tulane to several factors including a universitywide Renewal Plan enacted after Hurricane Katrina that made public service a requirement of graduation.
-Tulane was also named one the "Hottest Schools in America" by Newsweek magazine in 2007, the second time it got that recognition in the last six years.
-The Boston Globe also recently published an article on Tulane's renaissance.
+Officials credit the increased interest in Tulane to several factors including a university-wide Renewal Plan enacted after Katrina which made public service a requirement of graduation.
+Tulane also was named one the "Hottest Schools in America" by Newsweek magazine in 2007, the second time it got that recognition in the last six years.
+The Boston Globe also recently published an article on Tulane"s renaissance.
+A copy of the article can be found here.

-Cowen added, "The biggest single factor attracting new students was, without a doubt, the unique opportunity of going to school in a city where they can make a difference.
-By infusing public service into the curriculum we offer each student an opportunity to apply what he or she has learned in class to real life."
+"The biggest single factor attracting new students was, without a doubt, the unique opportunity of going to school in a city where they can make a difference.
+By infusing public service into the curriculum we offer each student an opportunity to apply what he or she has learned in class to real life," Cowen said.